Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_intro.md

 {:toc}
 </details>

-## Current Features
-* The custom sky shader includes a rotating field of 10,000 random stars, a sun, and a planet.
-All of these are in motion, relative to each other, at speeds and scales that are physically reasonable.
-This means that although they *appear* to be stationary, they are actually in full motion.
-* Star field brightness is automatically adjusted between barely visible and brilliant, depending on whether the sun or planet are visible in the sky.
-* The motion simulation accounts for the tungsten moon itself spinning on its axis.
-The current rotation period is ten hours.
-This should give rise to Coriolis effects if you know where to look, although this has not been carefully verified yet.
-* The input scheme supports not only keyboard and mouse, but also the Xbox, Playstation and Steam Deck controllers.
-All control keys have been assigned to make the experience of moving between keyboard and controller more intuitive.
-There is no user re-configuration possible yet.
-* The executable file currently works with the Valve Steam Deck, using the latest Proton emulation layer.
-The performance is excellent, though it runs hot.
-* There are five starting locations on the moon that you can choose from, with a very primitive UI.
-Each starting location consists of a set of four landing pads for a total of twenty in the game.
-Each pad has an identifier and location label, and directions and distance to several other pads.
-* Landing pads have a red flashing beacon that turns green once you have landed safely on them.
-Can you find and land on all twenty pads?
-* A "radar altimeter" mode activates below 2000 meters altitude and will read correctly down to the surface of the planet.
-* Velocity is reported as ground-relative horizontal and vertical components.
-* An attitude "nav ball" helps to orient the pilot.
-* A horizontal drift indicator shows the cockpit-relative forward/backwards and left/right motion of the ship.
-This is derived from doppler radar data and will only operate below the 2000 meter radar altitude limit, and when the ship is within 45 degrees of horizontal.
-Three speed ranges, 1x, 10x, and 100x are selectable with buttons on the display.
-* To help with achieving orbit, apoapsis and periapsis altitudes are reported ("ORBITAL APSIDES" AA and PA, respectively) for the current spacecraft altitude and velocity vector.

----

 ## Controls
 Some inputs perform an alternate function.
 Pressing the right shoulder button on the controller or the SHIFT key on the keyboard toggles the ALTERNATE control mode.
 There is also an in-cockpit UI button that you can activate with a mouse or VR controller.